SpaceX launches supplies to space station after power delays

 The delivery is a few days late because of electrical power shortages that cropped up first at the space station, then at SpaceX's rocket-landing platform in the Atlantic.
 Both problems were quickly resolved with equipment replacements: a power-switching unit in orbit and a generator at sea.

+The booster likely will be reused for SpaceX's next station supply run.
+That's why the company and NASA halted Friday's countdown at the last minute — so the recovery ship could be repaired and have full power for the landing operation.
+It was the first time a launch like this was nixed by rocket-landing concerns.

+The booster should have returned to Cape Canaveral, but SpaceX is still cleaning up from the April 20 accident that destroyed an empty crew Dragon capsule.

-Earlier this week, Hans Koenigsmann, a SpaceX vice president, said the company still does not know what caused the empty capsule to burst apart in flames on a test stand.
+Koenigsmann said earlier this week the company still does not know what caused the empty capsule to burst apart in flames on a test stand.
 The capsule's SuperDraco launch-abort thrusters were just a half-second from firing when the blast occurred.

 This first crew capsule had completed a successful test flight, minus a crew, to the space station in March.
 SpaceX intended to refly the capsule on a launch-abort test in June, ahead of the first flight with astronauts on a new crew Dragon.
 The schedule is now up in the air, as SpaceX scrambles to identify and correct whatever went wrong.